hkimjp/micro-x/README.md

-# Ring WebSocket Chat Example
+# Simulated Micro X based on Ring WebSocket Chat Example

+provide @user facility which enables (simulated) unicast messaging.

+---
+## original documents

 This is an example project that demonstrates how to use WebSockets in [Ring][] to create a simple chat web application.